-Project Manager: The PM has overall responsibility for the successful outcome of the project.
+Project Manager: The PM will have overall responsibility for the successful outcome of the project.
 The PM will ensure that adequate resources and budget are provided for the health and safety staff to carry out their responsibilities during fieldwork.
-The PM, in consultation with the HSM, makes final decisions concerning the implementation of the HSP.
+The PM, in consultation with the HSM, will make final decisions concerning the implementation of the HSP.

 Field Coordinator/Health and Safety Officer: Because of the limited scope and duration of fieldwork, the FC and HSO will be the same individual.
 The FC/HSO will direct field sampling activities, coordinate the technical components of the field program with health and safety components, and ensure that work is performed according to the quality assurance project plan (QAPP).
 The FC/HSO will implement this HSP at the work location and will be responsible for all health and safety activities and the delegation of duties to a health and safety technician in the field, if appropriate.
-The FC/HSO also has stop-work authority, to be used if there is an imminent safety hazard or potentially dangerous situation.
-The FC/HSO or her designee shall be present during sampling and operations.
+The FC/HSO will also have stop-work authority, to be used if there is an imminent safety hazard or potentially dangerous situation.
+The FC/HSO or his designee shall be present during sampling and operations.

-Corporate Health and Safety Manager: The HSM has overall responsibility for the preparation, approval, and revision of this HSP.
+Corporate Health and Safety Manager: The HSM will have overall responsibility for the preparation, approval, and revision of this HSP.
 The HSM will not necessarily be present during fieldwork but will be readily available, if required, for consultation regarding health and safety issues during fieldwork.

 Field Crew: All field crew members must be familiar and comply with the information in this HSP.
-They also have the responsibility to report any potentially unsafe or hazardous conditions to the FC/HSO immediately.
+They also will have the responsibility to report any potentially unsafe or hazardous conditions to the FC/HSO immediately.

-UXO Technician: Although DMM are not expected to be encountered during this field work, an unexploded ordnance (UXO) Technician III will escort the sediment sampling crew and will be responsible for performing anomaly avoidance described in section 4.1.8.2 of this HSP.
-The UXO Technician will be qualified in accordance with DoD Explosives Safety Board (DDESB) Technical Paper (TP) 18, Minimum Qualifications for Personnel Conducting Munitions and Explosives of Concern-Related Activities (DDESB 2016) and implement all necessary protective measures related to safeguarding the health and well-being of the sampling crews should DMM inadvertently be recovered.
+UXO Technician: Although discarded military munitions (DMM) are not expected to be encountered during this field work, an unexploded ordnance (UXO) Technician III will escort the sediment sampling crew and will be responsible for performing anomaly avoidance, described in Section 4.1.8.2 of this HSP.
+The UXO Technician will be qualified in accordance with Department of Defense Explosives Safety Board (DDESB) Technical Paper (TP) 18, Minimum Qualifications for Personnel Conducting

+Munitions and Explosives of Concern-Related Activities (DDESB 2020) and implement all necessary protective measures related to safeguarding the health and well-being of the sampling crews, should DMM inadvertently be recovered.